-What Are the Rules Regarding Building on Green Belt Land?
+What Are the Rules For Building on Green Belt Land?

 Often the best business investment opportunities are right under your nose, yet are somewhere no one else has dared to look.
-A prime example of such an opportunity is building on green belt land.
-Could this be a business investment opportunity that many are missing out on?
+A prime example is building on green belt land.
+Could this be an investment opportunity that many are missing out on?
 Here, we take a look at the regulations surrounding green belt land development.

 What is Classed as Green Belt Land?